Be-POPIA-Compliant/be-popia-compliant/README.md

 # be-popia-compliant
-POPIA Compliance WordPress Plugin for Websites operating in South Africa.

 === Be POPIA Compliant ===
 Contributors: bepopiacompliant
-Tags: POPI, POPIA, POPI Act, BePOPIACompliant, Be POPIA Compliant, Be POPI Compliant, Manage, Consent, Manage Consent, Be, Be POPIA, Be POPI, POPIA Plugin, POPIA WordPress Plugin, POPIA WP Plugin, WP POPIA
+Tags: POPI, POPIA, POPI Act, BePOPIACompliant, Be POPIA Compliant, Be POPI Compliant, Manage, Consent, Manage Consent, Be, Be POPIA, Be POPI, POPIA Plugin, POPIA WordPress Plugin, POPIA WP Plugin, WP POPIA, WooCommerce, WooCommerse
 Requires at least: 5.4
 Tested up to: 5.9.1
 Requires PHP: 7.3
 Stable tag: 1.1.0
 License: License: GPLv2 or later

-The only POPIA Compliance plugin, that is NOT JUST a Cookie Banner!
+The only POPIA Compliance plugin that is NOT JUST a Cookie Banner!
 For any site that operates in South Africa. *Get your site compliant in as little as 15 minutes (only by using PRO).

 == Description ==
-== What BePOPIA Compliant provide you ==
-The only POPIA Compliance plugin, that is NOT JUST a Cookie Banner!
-For any site that operates in South Africa.
+The only POPIA Compliance plugin that is NOT JUST a Cookie Banner!
-Use Be POPIA COmpliant and ensure your website is 100% POPIA Compliant in as little as 15 minutes.
+Use Be POPIA Compliant and ensure your website is 100% POPIA Compliant in as little as 15 minutes with PRO.
 We also provide a checklist with all the conditions as per the Protection of Personal Information Act, Act 4 of 2013.
-If you'd rather read up by your self, please visit https://bepopiacompliant.co.za/popia/act/index.php for the full legislation.
-Using our PRO Be POPIA Compliant Plugin, you will already be able to receive consent process data requests and data deletion requests without lifting a finger!
+If you'd rather read up by yourself, please visit https://bepopiacompliant.co.za/popia/act/index.php for the full legislation.
+Using our PRO Be POPIA Compliant Plugin, you will already be able to receive consent process data requests and data deletion requests automatically, without any need to intervene!

-* Fun Fact: There is not a single mention about cookie banners in the POPIA Act.
+* Fun Fact: There is not a single mention about cookie banners in the POPIA Act, and yet many website owners think that is all they require to be POPIA Compliant.

 NOTE: INSTALLING THIS PLUGIN ALONE DOES NOT MAKE YOUR SITE POPIA COMPLIANT.
-COOKIES, IS REQUIRED BY GDPR, BUT NOT POPIA.
+COOKIES, IS REQUIRED BY GDPR, BUT NOT POPIA SINCE THERE IS MUCH MORE TO BE CONSIDERED.
 YOU NEED TO ENSURE YOU HAVE COMPLETED EVERY STEP IN THE POPIA CHECKLIST.
 YES, WE KNOW...
 IT IS GOING TO TAKE SOME TIME TO GET ALL OF THAT IN ORDER.
+AND THEN YOU STILL HAVE TO PROCESS DATA REQUESTS MANUALLY.
 THAT IS EXACTLY WHY WE OFFER THE PRO VERSION SO THAT YOUR SITE IS COMPLETELY POPIA COMPLIANT IN AS LITTLE AS 15 MINUTES, WITH MINIMAL TO NO FURTHER ACTION FROM YOU IN FUTURE.

 == 3rd Party and External Services ==
 For our plugin to work on your site, we rely on our server to communicate with your plugin.
 This 3rd party service together with the circumstances under which we make calls are documented herein:

 We make calls to our server, using our plugin from your WordPress website.
-This enables us to perform data requests on your behalf, as well as to send you notifications, and to do certain checks so you get the best we can offer.
-For your security we have programmed the calls in such a manner, to only allow transmission between sites that contain our plugin and our server with a specific URL only.
-Each call is signed with your API Key and therefore no unauthorised calls can be made to our plugin.
+This enables us to perform data requests on your behalf, as well as to send you notifications, and to do certain checks so you get the best we have to offer.
+For your security we have codded the calls in such a manner, to only allow transmission between sites that contain our plugin and our server with a specific URL only.
+Each call is signed with your API Key and therefore no unauthorised calls can be made to our server, and no calls are ever made to the Be POPIA Plugin on your site.
+We add a single cronjob via our plugin to run data requests every hour.

 Link to service: https://bepopiacompliant.co.za/
 Link to service Privacy Policy: https://bepopiacompliant.co.za/#/privacy/80